 - Make corrections to errors in grammar, spelling, capitalization, punctuation, and the use of Standard English

 - Understand the used GED vocabulary so you’ll be able to answer correctly and timely

 It is wise to focus on the RLA basics like what are nouns, adjectives, verbs, adverbs, pronouns, conjunctions, and so on.
 And don’t forget to take a number of practice tests like the ones offered for free on this website.

 Keep in mind, though, that Grammar can be rather tricky as there are so many rules that hardly anyone ever remembers.

 So the fastest way to get all set for the GED RLA module is to go over the topics briefly and take a bunch of practice tests, review the mistakes you made, work on those topics, and you’ll see that you’ll get the hang of it pretty quickly!
 If you’re good at languages, you may even consider earning a degree in American Sign Language, a subject area that enjoys ever-more popularity!

 The GED Extended Response

 The first part of the GED subtest is 45 minutes long and includes the GED Extended Response, your Essay.
 After that, there will be a 10-minute break, and then you continue with the second part, which includes only reading and language writing questions.

 For a good analysis of an argument, you’ll have to take these steps:

 - First, skim the given text and determine the main topic or idea.
 What’s the author trying to convey?
 Is the author trying to persuade his reader to do or think in a certain way?

-- Then, closely read the passage while keeping in mind the main idea.
+- Then, closely read the GED passage while keeping in mind the main idea.
 Try to identify assumptions and/or premises that lead to a conclusion.
 Write that down.